udelcodes/udelcodes.github.io/crypto2.md

 # W3lc0m3 t0 Day 2 of Crypt0 W33k!!

 Today we will be switching from pen and paper ciphers to digital ciphers.
 Specifically, we will be focusing on converting letters and messages into numbers, randomness, and pseudo-randomness.
+You need to complete today's training in order to help the STARS learn about encrypting data before the CRABS erase encryption from history!

 ## Wacky Encryption